k2view-academy/K2View-Academy/community/spotlight/20230329_fabric_7_broadway.md

 #### Broadway command result structure

-The Broadway command now enables defining the format of the flow output by setting the new command parameter: RESULT_STRUCTURE=<ROW/COLUMN>.
-COLUMN is a default format.
+The Broadway command now enables defining the format of the flow output by setting the new command parameter RESULT_STRUCTURE to either ROW or COLUMN (default).

 Default is configurable via config.ini.